The Best Camera Bags and Backpacks in 2024

 The build quality of the Wandrd HEXAD is great too, and I don’t expect it to wear out any time soon.
 If I had one complaint, I wish it shipped with a single over-the-shoulder strap that makes it easy to hoist quickly without wearing it like a true backpack, but it’s a minor complaint that is easily rectified.

-If you’re not a fan of Peak Design, HEX’s Ranger Sling XL is a solid alternative.
-While it’s a bit bulkier, it does have the capability to better hold more camera equipment and the design is a bit friendlier to those who want fast yet organized access.
+Another good option is HEX’s Ranger Sling XL.
+While it’s a bit bulkier than the WotanCraft Pilot and Everyday Messenger V2, it does have the capability to better hold more camera equipment and the design is a bit friendlier to those who want fast yet organized access.
 It, like Peak’s Messenger, holds a maximum of a 13-inch laptop but Hex’s strap design makes the whole package lay against your back more comfortably than you might expect from a messenger-style bag.
 You can pick one up for $150.

 Best Accessory Bag for Photographers: Peak Design Tech Pouch